Air Fryer Honey Mustard Chicken Sausage and Veggies served over quinoa and greens with honey mustard, ready in 30 minutes!

 Instructions

-• SERVE: Divide cooked quinoa evenly among 4 bowls (about 1/2 cup per bowl).
+• Divide cooked quinoa evenly among 4 bowls (about 1/2 cup per bowl).
 Add a generous handful of mixed greens to each bowl.
 Top each bowl with equal parts of the veggies and sausage mix.
 Drizzle sauce generously over the bowls.
 Enjoy immediately.

 Recipe Notes